The exterior street view of Paris Montparnasse station - note the escalator heading up to the trains.

 The stairs and escalators up to Hall 1 - follow the signs to the 'Grande Lignes' trains The stairs and escalators up to Hall 1 - follow the signs to the 'Grande Lignes' trains

-The entrance to the Metro station is located two levels below the area of Montparnasse train station that the long distance express trains arrive at.
+The entrance to the Metro station is located three levels below the area of Montparnasse train station that the long distance express trains arrive at (Hall 1).

-There are banks of escalators, which usually are an alternative to taking the stairs, but when SMTJ was last at Montparnasse in the middle of the afternoon, we were astonished to discover that both sets of escalators were only leading upwards.
+There are banks of escalators, which usually are an alternative to taking the stairs - However, when SMTJ was last at Montparnasse in the middle of the afternoon, we were astonished to discover that both sets of escalators were only leading upwards!

 The Metro station is named 'Montparnasse – Bienvenüe' - and it is very much a station of two parts.